sienheiser/Knowledge/Language/Swedish/Stories to translate to swedish/Sagan om Pomperipossa med den långa näsan.md

 But not a single person dared to approach her and barely any trolls either, as she was so terribly mean.
 If someone came to her, she instantly enchanted him to a table or a cauldron or a griffel or anything else.
 She was a very dangerous witch.
 Her biggest sorrow was that her nose became longer and longer every time she enchanted someone.
 That was her punishment.

 Så var där också en kung i det landet, där Pomperipossa bodde, och han hade en liten prins, som hette Pipi, och en liten prinsessa, som hette Fifi.
-De gingo en vacker dag och promenerade i parken, ledsagade av en hovmarskalk, som var så fin, att han endast kunde svara »A!» eller »Ha!» till allt, som man sade till honom.
+De **gingo en vacker** dag och promenerade i parken, **ledsagade** av en **hovmarskalk**, som var så fin, att han endast kunde svara »A!» eller »Ha!» till allt, som man **sade** till honom.

 So there was also a king in the country, where Pomperipossa lived and he had a little prince called Pipi and a litter princess called Fifi.
-They
+They went one fine day and walked in the park followed by a marshel that was so fine because he only could responds A! or Ha! to everything, that was told to him.

 — Jag vill gå ut i skogen! sade prins Pipi.
+I will go you in the forest said prince Pipi

 — A! sade hovmarskalken och följde med dem.
+Ahh said the court marshel and followed them.

-Efter en stund kommo de till ett träsk, och hovmarskalken blev våt om fötterna, för han hade sidenskor på sig.
+Efter en stund **kommo** de till ett **träsk**, och hovmarskalken blev våt om fötterna, för han hade **sidenskor** på sig.

+After a while they reached a svamp and the marshel foot became vet because he was wearing dress shoes.

-— Ha! sade han och vände genast om för att taga på sig ett par kragstövlar.
+— Ha! sade han och **vände** **genast** om för att **taga** på sig ett **par** **kragstövlar**.
+Ha! he said and turned immediately to take a couple of boots.

-Men innan han gick, lade han fingret på näsan och sade:
+Men innan han gick, lade han fingret på näsan och sade: but before he went he laid his fingers on the nose and said.

 — Ba!
+Ba!

 Det skulle betyda:
+It would mean

 Vänta här, prins Pipi och prinsessan Fifi, tills jag kommer tillbaka med mina stora kragstövlar på mig!
+Wait here prince Pipi and princess Fifi till I come back with my big boots on me.

 Men det förstodo icke kungabarnen, utan de gingo vidare i skogen.